Odakyu 30000 series EXE: Refurbishment

 The first train set to be refurbished, four-car set 30051, was returned to Odakyu from the Nippon Sharyo factory in Toyokawa, Aichi, in November 2016.

+Future

+On 9 September 2024, Odakyu Electric Railway announced that development had started on a new Romancecar train type, positioned as a replacement for non-refurbished 30000 series sets and a successor to the 50000 series VSE.
+The new Romancecar type, classified 80000 series, is scheduled to enter revenue service in March 2029.

 In popular culture

 The Odakyu 30000 series EXE is featured as a non-driveable train in the Microsoft Train Simulator computer game.